 Are you...

-Maybe there's no time to pause.., breathe..., take a look around..., reflect on what's going on for you...
+Perhaps there's no time when you can stop.., breathe.., look around..., reflect on or absorb what's going on in your life...

 My Approach